 The overall goals of my action research as I begin this project are:

-1. o investigate how I can best assist students in meeting or exceeding long-term career goals at Carrington College California Pomona.
+1. To investigate how I can best assist students in meeting or exceeding long-term career goals at Carrington College California Pomona.

-2. o broaden my initial job description so that it includes collaboration with the Career Services department.
+2. To broaden my initial job description so that it includes collaboration with the Career Services department.